My name is Jean-Louis Brassiène, also known

 is the rub…

-Today, creativity goes hand in hand with sharing, one of the most proeminent
+Today, creativity goes hand in hand with sharing, one of the most prominent

-keyword on the web.
-Without sharing, promoting we won't quite simply exist whatever the quality of our work except if we are a celebrity.
+keywords on the web.
+Without sharing, promoting, we wouldn't exist on whatever the quality of our work except if we're a celebrity.
 Setting up an internet presence is vital.
 Like many of

-us, I began to built my own site.
-After lots of headaches, swear words, I realised it was incredibly time consuming and, at worst, counterproductive without tangible results to boost the
+us, I began to build my site.
+After lots of headaches and swear words, I realized it was incredibly time consuming and, at worst, counterproductive without tangible results to boost the audience.

-audience.
-For a while time, I've been looking for a more flexible and easy support.
+For a while time, I have been looking for more flexible and easy support.

 As you know, it's nobody’s

-secret, the photography market is saturated.
+secrets, the photography market is saturated.
 For instance, every second, more than 2000 pictures are uploaded to Facebook.
-So that, building and customizing your site is not necessarily the only
+So that, building and customizing your site isn't necessarily the only

 doorway to implement your business but just a tool among others to promote some products.
 So, recently I made up my mind to open my niche to Redbubble which is a well-known online market platform

-opened to independent artists managing a wide range of products according to a print on demand policy.
-Since 2017, I am also member of Artmajeur, another online art
+opened to independent artists managing many products according to a print on demand policy.
+Since 2017, I have been also a member of Artmajeur, another online art

 Please, feel free to share or